tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - practice kindness, in which you desire the happiness of others, and in return, you feel happier.
 - Practice saying the words "I love you" in her mind every time she meets a stranger before she even talks to them.
   - This practice is a way of ensuring that she is not judging negatively.
 Criticism and negative judgement are a way to feel superior while avoiding introspection.
-- seeks to be the first person to smile at someone and say 'hello' - to friends and even strangers.
+- seeks to be the first to smile at someone and say 'hello' - to friends and even strangers.

 "Happiness is wanting what you have."

 ## 3 options
-- when facing a new situation, there are 3 options: you can change it, accept it, or leave it.
+- when facing a new situation, there are three options: you can change it, accept it, or leave it.
 It's essential to choose one of these options and not the terrible fourth option: sitting around, wishing you could change it, but simply accepting it, or wishing you could leave it, but changing it, etc...

 ## Deloading
-- training really hard, then having a de-load week where the volume and intensity reduced significantly.
+- training hard, then having a de-load week where the volume and intensity reduced significantly.
 It's about using this as downtime for the body to recover and prepare for the next intensity period.
 - Ferriss explains that he'll batch an intense period of complex and similar tasks such as podcasting, emails, writing blogs and accounting.
 He'll then alternate this with scheduled periods of downtime where he can do whatever he wants.
 - "Deloading blocks must be scheduled and defended more strongly than your business commitments.
 The former can strengthen and inform the latter, but not vice versa."